durbar/roe-bot/README.md

 A discord chat bot made by using nodeJs and MySQL

-To use this app make sure you have: node version 10+ mysql 5.7 discord bot access token google api key google custom search key
+To use this app make sure you have: node version 10+, mysql 5.7, discord bot access token, google api key, google custom search key

 step1: